Where should I travel? How to choose a destination

 Cooking: If you can, take a cooking class.
 We did this in Yangshuo, China, and it was worth every penny.
 Cooking classes will often start at a market, so you learn something about local ingredients as well.

 Food tours: Many cities have food tours, which you’re sure to love if you’re a foodie.
-I enjoyed a guided tour in Krakow or this one via an app in Singapore, both of which allowed me to try a range of local traditional foods.
+I enjoyed a guided tour in Krakow and one in Bangkok, both of which allowed me to try a range of local traditional foods.
 Some tours are more about food production than consumption, like the full-day tour I took in Bologna to learn about how parmesan cheese, balsamic vinegar and parma ham are produced.

 Here’s another way you could choose a destination: follow your DNA.